abimunoz/digital-wall/readme.md

 * Run `$ npm install` to install all dependencies

-* Then to run on your local machine
+* To run on locally
   * Open a new tab in your terminal and run `$ nodemon`
   * Open another tab in your terminal and simultaneously run `$ mongod`